jarrod-dalton/fluxCore/docs/guide_for_clinicians.md

-# Clincian's Guide for Patient-Level Simulation Studies using Object-Oriented Design
+# A Conceptual Guide for Clinician–Modeler Collaboration in Patient-Level Simulation Studies

 ## Overview and scope